We can change our climate for the better by adapting the way we farm and eat.

 We must act quickly to protect the planet’s future.

-The way meat is produced matters.
-We’re advocating to eat less – but better – meat, to stop the need for intensive systems and slow down the effects of climate change.
+We’re advocating to eat less – but better – meat, to stop the need for intensive systems and to slow down the effects of climate change.

 Currently, meat consumption accounts for nearly a fifth of all greenhouse gas emissions.
 Intensive livestock production is a major reason why.
 It: